newrelic/terraform-provider-newrelic/website/docs/r/notification_destination.html.markdown

 The following arguments are supported:

-* `account_id` - (Required) Determines the New Relic account where the notification destination will be created.
+* `account_id` - (Optional) Determines the New Relic account where the notification destination will be created.
 Defaults to the account associated with the API key used.
 * `name` - (Required) The name of the destination.
 * `type` - (Required) The type of destination.
 One of: `EMAIL`, `SERVICE_NOW`, `WEBHOOK`, `JIRA`, `PAGERDUTY_ACCOUNT_INTEGRATION` or `PAGERDUTY_SERVICE_INTEGRATION`.
 * `auth_basic` - (Optional) A nested block that describes a basic username and password authentication credentials.
 Only one auth_basic block is permitted per notification destination definition.
 See [Nested auth_basic blocks](#nested-auth_basic-blocks) below for details.